 - Long-term storage – off-site public and private storage units, vaults, pods, etc. that will rarely be accessed

-This week we focus on downsizing anything stored near and far that is rarely or never used, maximizing space for things you need to keep, and tips to prevent damage to long-term storage and things you love.
+Here we will focus on downsizing anything stored that is rarely or never used, maximizing space for things you need to keep, and tips to prevent damage to long-term storage and things you love.

 1. Make a declutter plan and stick to it.
-Set a solid schedule of daily (in the home), weekly (in the garage/attic/basement), and monthly (at storage unit) purging sessions.
+Set a solid schedule of purging sessions weekly or monthly (in the home), quarterly or bi-annually (in the garage/attic/basement), and bi-annually or annually (at storage unit).
 If downsizing in preparation for a move, start the process a few weeks to months before your move date.
-How far in advance you begin depends on how much time and things you own.
-Work your way into closets, deep inside cabinets and drawers, under the bed, and throughout bins boxes that have been ignored for too long.
+How far in advance you begin depends on how much free time you have and things you own.
+Work your way into closets, deep inside cabinets and drawers, under the bed, and through closets and boxes that have been ignored for too long.
 Pull out what you don’t need/like/use/wear, and place it into a donation/sell/give away box or bag.
-It’s a good idea to always have this kind of box/bag around the house to remind yourself to declutter.
-A little daily, weekly, and monthly decluttering goes a long way.
+It’s a good idea to always have this kind of bag or box around the house to remind yourself to declutter.
+A little weekly and monthly decluttering goes a long way.

 2. Let go of the easy stuff first.
-Let go of books you never read, clothing you haven’t worn in over two years, pieces of furniture you never liked or that aren’t absolutely necessary here or at the new place you’re moving into.
 Leave the time consumers and things you are emotionally attached to for last.
-For many people this is often paperwork, photos, and memorabilia.
-Put these aside and get back to them later, after you deal with easier things, and are inspired by the open space to continue moving forward.
+For many people the more challenging stuff to tackle is often paperwork, photos, and memorabilia.
+Put the challenging stuff aside and return to them later, after you deal with easier things and are inspired by the open space to continue moving forward.

 3. Recruit a trusted friend.
-If it is overwhelming to tackle a downsize project on your own, ask for help.
+If it’s overwhelming for you to tackle a downsize project on your own, ask for help.
 Whether you call on a trusted friend, neighbor, or an experienced professional organizer, it’s important that this person have a patient and non-judgmental personality.
 Downsizing is a team effort.
 Choose someone you like that will keep you motivated to stay on schedule and moving forward.
 Bonus points if this person has a truck or van to help haul away donations.